Biomedical Engineering Research

 Dr. Jones' research interests stem from biomedical applications of fluid dynamics.
 Applications include the improvement of Doppler ultrasound instruments for velocity measurement, modeling of pressure-flow relationships in the vascular access grafts used for dialysis, and modeling of the effects of transport and flow on the positive feedback and negative feedback control mechanisms for platelet activation and adhesion.
 The laboratory includes laser Doppler velocimetry equipment, a cone-in plate viscometer, a data acquisition computer, various PC computers, ultrasonic equipment, an anti-vibration table, a spectrum analyzer, physiological pressure transducers, Carolina Medical electromagnetic flow meters, a transit time flow meter, model manufacturing facilities, a single syringe infusion pump and a 10-syringe infusion pump.

-Niel Crews, Ph.D., Assistant Professor of Mechanical Engineering
+Niel Crews, Ph.D., Director of Institute for Micromanufacturing, Assistant Professor

 The Biological Microfluidics Laboratory, Location: Biomedical Engineering Building